dgamma3/ResourcesForCompetencies/Competencies/Growing-People.md

 ### What it looks like

 Example Behaviours and Skills
-- Creates teams with complementary strengths and promotes the expectation that they will learn from one another.
+- Creates teams with complementary strengths and promotes the expectation that they will learn from one another and will provide each other constructive feedback.
 - Identifies and plans learning, targeted to specific developmental needs in current position.
 - Encourages others to take on new responsibilities in order to support professional development.
 - Gives feedback that is constructive and precise based on facts and behavioural patterns observed, and gives individualised suggestions for improvement.